 In 1974, the board hired Sharon Day as the first paid director.
 Laurie Cowles followed and under her direction Project Friendship flourished servicing over 100 students each year over a 20 year period of time.
 Laurie turned over her responsibilities to Carolyn Svenson.
 In 1996, Kathy Lansing directed the program with help from consultant Joan Lizsola (assisting to help better serve our Hispanic community).
 In August of 2014, Sarah VanSickle was hired as the first Executive Director.
 She grew the program from 46 matches back to 130!
 Holly Schoenbauer took over in September of 2019.

-Thank you to our supporters, both individual and corportate along with our foundation support from The Mardag Foundation, WINGS, Northfield United Way and Northfield Shares.
+Thank you to our supporters, both individual and corportate along with our foundation support from The Mardag Foundation, Northfield Shares, Northfield United Way, Otto Bremer Trust, and WINGS.

 Our Student Mentors